Posts By This Author

 Imagine the scene.
 The Sunday school class crowds around in a circle, waiting for the morning Bible story.
 The teacher sits down, opens the Holy Book, and with a whoosh the word of God ignites before the astonished faces of impressionable youth.

 On Capitol Hill in May, faith-based organizations announced the "I Will Not Kill" campaign to educate youth targeted by military recruiters.
-The campaigns goal is to make youth more aware of their rights regarding military service, educate them about the impact of war, promote a culture of life in targeted communities, and promote conscientious objection to military service as a positive alternative to violence.
+The campaigns goal is to make youth more aware of their rights regarding military service, educate them about the impact of war, promote a culture of life

 - 1 of 6